Round The Island Race 2024

 Minimum Age: 18+

 Holiday Insurance: We would advise ALL our customers to ensure they have suitable holiday insurance in-place.
-Yachtsman’s insurance is available from a variety of souces like Topsail Insurance and can cover things like cancellations and personal effects cover.
+Yachtsman’s insurance is available from a variety of sources like Topsail Insurance and can cover things like cancellations and personal effects cover.

 This event is for any competent sailor who wants to give the iconic Round the Island Race a go!
 So as long as you are at least RYA Competent Crew trained, or have suitable sailing skills, are fit and agile and can adapt quickly during the race this may be the event for you.

 Please be aware this race is not a short ’round the cans’ race.
 It’s a full day of sailing and it starts very early in the morning.
-The practice weekends are also long and enduring, as the race may take upwards of 9 hours to complete, or longer!
+The practice days are also long and enduring, as the race may take upwards of 9 hours to complete, or longer!

 On race day we will start early, have a final skippers brief including weather and tide review, final questions session and prepare the boat.
 We then leave the marina/anchorage and get to the line, ready for the off!